guru-desh/practitioners-workshop-2024/docs/index.md

 **This workshop will be held on July 20th from 1:00 PM - 5:00 PM.** The workshop will be held in the Global Learning Center 334.

+**We also have an online option for those that cannot join us in person**.
+Use [this Zoom link](https://gatech.zoom.us/j/98702029173?pwd=ObaTf8Aq4Qtea0LAFk53SYp7UazcbL.1) to join online!

 ### Tentative Schedule

 | Time              | Activity                                 |